 ANA BRIBIESCA HOFF

-Writer and enthusiast of all things beauty, fashion, travel and healthy living-related, our Glow beauty contributor Ana Bribiesca Hoff is currently working in the higher education non-profit sector and in launching AnaBribs.com, a lifestyle blog where she plans to share her passions, experiences, tips and sneak peeks inside her life hoping to share large doses of inspiration.
+Writer and enthusiast of all things beauty, fashion, travel and healthy living-related, our Glow beauty contributor Ana Bribiesca Hoff is currently working in the higher education non-profit sector and in launching AnaBribs.com.
+In this new lifestyle blog, she plans to share her passions, experiences, tips and sneak peeks inside her life, while hoping to share large doses of inspiration.

 Our talented and terrifically connected Associate Editor Jennifer Roosth is a Houston-based writer who never ceases to be amazed by the wonderfully generous spirit of the Houston philanthropic community.
 “It’s nice to live in a city where so many are excited about giving back,” she says, “In the process, they throw some mighty fine parties.”

-A partner at Gangway Advertising, Dallas-based Cynthia Smoot creates buzz for some of the city’s hottest brands through interactive social media strategies and public relations for the firm’s lifestyle clients.
+A partner at Gangway Advertising, Dallas-based Cynthia Smoot, creates buzz for some of the city’s hottest brands through interactive social media strategies and public relations for the firm’s lifestyle clients.
 She is the go-to resource for what’s happening and who you need to know in Dallas.
-Through her popular lifestyle blog OhSoCynthia.com readers get the latest scoop and inside information on fashion, food, philanthropy, events, celebrity and reality TV news.
+Through her popular lifestyle blog, OhSoCynthia.com readers get the latest scoop and inside information on fashion, food, philanthropy, events, and celebrity and reality TV news.
 Smoot describes her blog as “a love letter to the city of Dallas” and enjoys taking readers along for the ride as she experiences all that the city has to offer.

 ROSE BETTY WILLIAMS